jigx-com/jigx-docs-examples/docs/Components/avatar.md

 :::VerticalSplitItem
 As in the previous example, we use the avatar component for detail.
 In this case, we use the initials of the user or employee.
 It's useful if you don't have a picture of them.

-**Examples:
+**Examples:**
-**See the full code sample using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/avatar/static-data/avatar-as-children-of-jig/avatar-initials.jigx" target="_blank">GitHub</a>.
-See the full code sample using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/avatar/dynamic-data/avatar-as-children-of-jig/avatar-initials-dynamic.jigx" target="_blank">GitHub</a>.
+See the full code sample using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/avatar/static-data/avatar-as-children-of-jig/avatar-initials.jigx).
+See the full code sample using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/avatar/dynamic-data/avatar-as-children-of-jig/avatar-initials-dynamic.jigx).

-**Datasources:
+**Datasources:**
-**See the full datasource code sample for static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/examples/static-global.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource code sample for static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/examples/static-global.jigx).
-See the full datasource code sample for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/examples/dynamic-global.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource code sample for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/examples/dynamic-global.jigx).
 :::
 ::::